cnorling/cloudlab/README.md

 # ABOUT CLOUDLAB

-This is a personal repository I use to publicly illustrate how I setup infrastructure as code in terraform.
+This is a personal repository I use to publicly illustrate how I setup infrastructure as code in pulumi.
 If gitops, kubernetes, and infrastructure as code interests you, this repository is worth looking at.
-I will be focusing on Pulumi, GCP, and GKE in this repo.

 ## but isn't the cloud really expensive?